Token-auth strategies

 - EIP-2612 doesn't work for USDC.
 USDC has its own non-standard permit.
 Use ERC-3009 instead.

-- The chain matters.
+permit(allowed=true)is not single-shot.
+It grantsMAX_UINT256and stays granted until the user revokes.
+For per-use authorization on DAI, use Permit2 instead. - The chain matters.
 Permit2 is deployed at the same address on most EVMs but not all.
 Check.